sss-samurai/sss-samurai/README.md

-## Hi there 👋

-**sss-samurai/sss-samurai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+I'm sss-samurai – a passionate developer with 1.5+ years of experience crafting web and mobile apps.
+I love exploring low-level and core programming languages.

-- 🔭 I’m currently working on ...
+🔭 I’m currently working on full-stack web and mobile projects

-- 🌱 I’m currently learning ...
+🌱 I’m currently learning Rust 🦀

-- 👯 I’m looking to collaborate on ...
+👯 I’m looking to collaborate on open-source and indie dev projects

-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+💬 Ask me about JavaScript, React, or how I broke into Rust

-- 📫 How to reach me: ...
+📫 How to reach me:
-- 😄 Pronouns: ...
+📸 @sss_samurai
+📧 sss.samurai.dev@gmail.com

-- ⚡ Fun fact: ...
+⚡ Fun fact: I enjoy building apps that blend performance with clean UI